 It could have stayed that way, and the original initiative that had given pleasure to thousands of visitors for almost a decade would have disappeared once and for all.
 But there was a pious wish from Mrs. Anna BALTER from Losheim.
-It is thanks to her and the entrepreneurial spirit of this family that KRIPPANA could be saved and preserved for the Eifel.
-The decision was made to build a large hall of 2500 m2, the octagonal layout of which was based on the Kaiserdom in Aachen and was ideally suited for the construction and exhibition of the collections.
+It is thanks to her and the entrepreneurial spirit of her family that KRIPPANA could be saved and preserved for the Eifel.
+The decision was made to build a large hall of 2500 m2 in an octagonal layout, based on the Kaiserdom in Aachen, which was ideally suited for the construction and exhibition of the collections.
 The problems encountered in the past were taken into account.

 During the preparations for the exhibition in 1991, the last survivor of the founding trio, Hans Scheins, also died.
-At the same time as the death of a large crib conveyor, the memory of the time in the courtyards was also lost, as only a few documents had been kept.
+At the same time as the death of a large crib conveyor, the memory of the time in Höfen was also lost, as only a few documents had been kept.

-Since then KRIPPANA has endeavoured to continue the work in the spirit of the founders, but at the same time to cover a larger area of activity which was not limited to church cribs.
+Since then, KRIPPANA has endeavoured to continue the work in the spirit of the founders, but at the same time to cover a larger area of activity not only limited to church cribs.
 Thematic exhibitions took place regularly.
-Sometimes these themes refer to a specific geographical area (Africa, countries of Central and Eastern Europe, Spain, Sardinia, Central and South America), sometimes they are more specific themes such as the custom of the host on New Year's Day, the star singers, the "king bean" (figure hidden in the cake for the feast of the Epiphany) and the customs around the feast of the Epiphany, the acting tradition around the birth of Christ, ...
-Contrary to all expectations, after the first tentative steps, the museum has even been able to expand its activities in order to make the crib phenomenon known and spread it.
+Sometimes these themes refer to a specific geographical area (Africa, countries of Central and Eastern Europe, Spain, Sardinia, Central and South America), sometimes they are more specific such as the custom of the host on New Year's Day, the star singers, the "king bean" (figure hidden in the cake for the feast of the Epiphany) and the customs around the feast of the Epiphany, the acting tradition around the birth of Christ and many more.
+Contrary to all expectations, after the first tentative steps, the museum has even been able to expand its activities in order to spread the crib phenomenon.

 Due to its preferred position in the crib world, KRIPPANA also sees itself as a showcase for current trends.
-For example, you can also see "socially critical" cribs here, as you could see more often in Germany in the 1980s.
-Far from being merely a soothing portrayal, they invite the observer to reflect deeply on the meaning of the birth of Christ and its significance in our society today.
+You can, for example, also see "socio-critical" cribs here, as you could see more often in Germany in the 1980s.
+Far from merely being a soothing portrayal, they invite the observer to reflect deeply on the meaning of the birth of Christ and its significance in today's society.

 In 1989, after a first attempt in Germany, the first Christmas exhibition took place in Hergersberg.
 It was a daring undertaking when one considers that then, as now, large church cribs had to be dismantled and replaced in record time by private creations of much smaller dimensions and presented in enchanting landscape motifs.

-This first Christmas exhibition coincided with the creation of an international nativity scene competition in which anyone could take part, but which was divided into several categories (hobby or professional artists, kindergartens, schools, youth movements).
+This first Christmas exhibition coincided with the creation of an international nativity scene competition in which anyone could take part, divided into several categories (hobby or professional artists, nursery schools, schools, youth movements).
 In the following year, a prescribed leitmotif introduced the applicants to a specific theme.

 In November 1991, the Belgian Association of Friends of Nativity scenes was founded.
 Several dozen sponsors and experts belong to it.
 This association is based in the museum and is affiliated to the UNFOE-PRÆ, the World Association of Crib Friends, based in Rome.
-In the summer of 1992, on the initiative of the association, the first course for the construction of oriental cribs and then for the construction of local cribs took place.
-One or two courses per year take place during the holidays or Advent season.
-In 1998 a training course for background painting and a training course for children from 8 to 12 years of age was held, which was very successful and could not accept all applicants due to lack of space.
+In the summer of 1992, on the initiative of the association, the first course for the construction of oriental cribs, followed by the construction of local cribs, took place.
+One or two courses per year are organised during the holidays or Advent season.
+In 1998 a training course for background painting and one for children from 8 to 12 years of age was held, which were very successful as not all applicants could be accepted due to a lack of space.
 Since then it has been held every year during the Easter holidays.
 Various members of the association also conducted other courses, such as making figures, personalizing them with glued fabrics, making santons or plant materials for dioramas.
 In the 30 years of its existence in Belgium, KRIPPANA has housed more than 5000 cribs, which have been admired by more than a million visitors.
 Some were of remarkable size and weight, while others were barely visible to the naked eye.
-KRIPPANA continues to exhibit church cribs today, but the theme exhibitions are also very important.
+KRIPPANA continues to exhibit church cribs today, but the themed exhibitions are also very important.
 They make it possible to get to know the richness of an art, sometimes demanding, sometimes folkloric, which is widespread throughout the Christian world.